Starting a business

 Publicly listed companies

-The New Zealand Stock Exchange operates two markets.
+The New Zealand Stock Exchange operates two markets where public companies can list shares.
 The NZSX market has more than 200 listed issuers including many of New Zealand's long-established heritage companies.
-The NZAX is its alternative marketplace designed for small to medium-sized, fast-growth businesses seeking a safe and efficient alternative capital raising facility.
+NXT is a new, streamlined market targeted at small to mid-sized businesses whose growth potential may be constrained by a lack of expansion capital.

 Companies seeking to list on either exchange need to meet NZX Listing Rules.